-This time last year we were driving our firstborn to college, anticipating four years of school and a May graduation with a business degree in his future.
-We bought a fluffy grey rug, a twin XL bottom sheet (the boy refuses to use a top sheet so why buy one), hauled his futon and mini-fridge into his ridiculously nice dorm then stocked him up on cleaning supplies, ramen noodles, popcorn and granola bars.
+This time last year, we were driving our firstborn to college, anticipating four years of school and a May graduation with a business degree in his future.
+We bought a fluffy grey rug, a twin XL bottom sheet (the boy refuses to use a top sheet, so why buy one), hauled his futon and mini-fridge into his ridiculously nice dorm, then stocked him up on cleaning supplies, ramen noodles, popcorn, and granola bars.

 We don’t believe he ever touched the cleaning supplies, but he did touch his books and beer and made an incredible group of friends.
-He even brought them home to our small Montana town’s annual Winter Carnival and they scattered on various floors and beds in our house for the night.
+He even brought them home to our small Montana town’s annual Winter Carnival, and they scattered on various floors and beds in our house for the night.

 We let them sink into our comfy home and fed them bacon, eggs, and pancakes for breakfast.
-He called occasionally when he needed help with a grammar test or when his eye was nearly swollen shut from an infection (go to Student Health Services, Son).
-He sent pictures of epic ski days and video of incredible spring break adventures.
+He called occasionally when he needed help with a grammar test or when his eye was nearly swollen from an infection (go to Student Health Services, Son).
+He sent pictures of epic ski days and videos of incredible spring break adventures.

 He seemed to be having the very best time in college.

 My son announced he was not returning to college